Welcome! My name is Candace, and I’m a sketch artist with a passion

 Here are a few of the places my stories and sketches have appeared:

-And as an illustrator, I’ve had the honor of working with the following clients:
+And as an artist and illustrator, I’ve had the honor of working with the following clients:

-But no matter the project or publication, my heart will always reside here at The Great Affair, the travel blog I started at the very beginning of my journey in 2008.
-As I’ve grown through the years — from a 20-something backpacker into a 30-year-old creative professional — I’ve loved helping this website evolve with me.
+But no matter the project, my heart will always reside here at Moment Catchers, the travel blog I started at the very beginning of my journey in 2008.
+As I’ve grown through the years — from a 20-something backpacker into a 30-year-old creative professional — I’ve loved helping this website evolve with me (even its name has recently changed from The Great Affair to Moment Catchers).

 Here are three areas that might be of particular interest to you:

-This is The Great Affair’s global community and monthly sketching challenge, when we put our passion for art into practice.
+This is our global community and monthly sketching challenge, when we put our passion for art into practice.

 Visit this page for my free eBooks, as well as for in-depth info on how to get started as a sketch artist or travel writer.